Of B2B companies that use landing pages, 62% have six or fewer total landing pages.

-Based on this principle of micro-commitment, Rocket Memory were able to increase their opt-in rate by 271% and drop their cost per lead by 76%.
+Based on this principle of micro-commitment, Rocket Memory was able to increase their opt-in rate by 271% and drop their cost per lead by 76%.

 First, they had a landing page offering their free memory toolkit through an opt-in that looked like this.
 The opt-in rate was about 5%.

-Ryan Levesque thought of breaking the questions into smaller steps, so that the visitor does not feel threatened.
-Rather, he should feel curious.
+Ryan Levesque thought of breaking the questions into smaller steps so that the visitor didn’t feel threatened.
+Rather, the visitor felt curious.

-They start with a pop-up, asking if the visitor, using a call to action button, would like to take the quiz.
-Then, he’s presented with more simple questions that take the site visitor deeper.
+They start with a pop-up asking if the visitor if they would like to take a quiz using a call to action button.
+Then, they’re presented with more simple questions that take the site visitor deeper.